ARE A "BYGDELAG" (organization which focuses on a

 4. Maintain and enhance fellowship among the descendants of people from the Trøndelag area of Norway and to maintain a bond between Trønders in North America and Norway.

 REGION OF NORWAY?

-The capital of Trøndelag is Trondheim, Norway’s medieval capital, the country’s third largest city.
-The Gothic-style Nidaros Cathedral dominating its skyline has traditionally been the sight of the coronation of Norway’s kings, and most recently their family weddings.
+Trondheim, Norway’s medieval capital, and the country’s third largest city, has the Gothic-style Nidaros Cathedral dominating its skyline has traditionally been the sight of the coronation of Norway’s kings, and most recently their family weddings.